maheshsalunkhe07/maheshsalunkhe07/README.md

 I am a QA Engineer with 4+ years of experience working in high-pressure startup and product environments, focused on building reliable, automation-driven quality systems for complex, workflow-heavy platforms.

-My work centers on ensuring that business-critical systems behave correctly under real-world conditions — particularly platforms driven by data, automation, and AI-assisted decision logic.
+My work centers on ensuring that business-critical systems behave correctly under real-world conditions particularly platforms driven by data, automation and AI-assisted decision logic.

 ## Current Focus